dennisorlando/lifemap/README.md

 That might be not a problem, but what worries me is most certainly the fact that with XXXXL mind maps you would need to actually search for what concept you want to take in consideration.
 "Searching" scales with size while our brain immediately changes perspective, and that seems to bring to an interesting problem I need to think about.

+### Foundations

+If a group of neurons acts as a concept, we can represent that with lines that connect nodes in a concept map.
+But from what I know that's it: there's absolutely no other way to infer anything else about the "structure" of how different neurons (and concepts) are connected with each other.
+That means the first requirement of this project is this one:
+>1.
+It has to have, at least, nodes connected with lines